kom-senapati/Recipe-Genie-Daytona/README.md

-# Sample NextJS
+# Sample JS/NextJS

-A simple nextjs recipe browsing app built using [TheMealDB](https://www.themealdb.com/api.php).
+Recipe Genie is your go-to app for exploring delicious recipes, powered by TheMealDB.
+Discover a variety of dishes, surprise yourself with random recipes, or browse through different categories.
+With Recipe Genie, enjoy a fun and easy cooking adventure!
+It's a simple Next.js app built using [TheMealDB](https://www.themealdb.com/api.php).

 ---